What is a Master Rights Holder?

 If you are an independent New Zealand recording artist, you might also wish to register as an artist in the Direct-to-Recording Artist Scheme.
 Information on how to register can be found here.

-If you wish to view the current Input Agreement (as adopted in 2011) which is proposed to be replaced by the new Master Rights Agreement (effective 1 January 2018) this can be found here.
+If you wish to view the current Input Agreement (as adopted in 2011) which has now been replaced by the new Master Rights Agreement (effective 1 January 2019) this can be found here.

 Elect to become a shareholder in Recorded Music NZ

 The Master Rights Agreement acceptance form asks if you would like to become a shareholder in Recorded Music NZ.

 Once you have registered as a Master Rights Holder you are eligible to become an independent shareholder.
 There is no financial benefit in becoming a shareholder.
 The main benefit of becoming a shareholder is that it allows you to vote for the Board positions of Artist Representative Director & Independent Director.